 Six Free Trees

-To encourage the planting of trees and to promote the many benefits, the Council are offering every Parish Council in the district six free trees, in exchange for an undertaking to plant the trees on parish council land.
-To maximise participation, this could also be used to fund one larger pot-grown tree if more suitable for the preferred location.
-Free delivery to a chosen location is also included.
+To encourage tree planting and promote its many benefits, this year we offered every parish council in the district six free trees, in exchange for planting the trees on parish council or school land.
+This could also fund one larger pot-grown tree, if more suitable for the preferred location.

-We are supporting the transition to zero carbon by 2050 and the doubling of nature and have committed to delivering a zero carbon action plan.
-Following on from the success of our Three Free trees scheme last year, we would like to identify further opportunities for tree-planting and habitat creation (biodiversity) to offset the environmental impact of developments in the district.
-We have decided to double the number of trees available this year in line with our aspiration to double nature in the district.
-All trees can be chosen from a list of native varieties which include field maple, alder, silver birch, hornbeam, hawthorn, beech, wild cherry, oak and rowan.
+We have committed to doubling nature and transitioning to zero carbon by 2050.
+Following on from the success of our Three and Six Free Trees schemes, we would like to identify further opportunities for tree-planting and habitat creation (biodiversity) to offset the environmental impact of developments in the district.
+All trees can be chosen from a list of native varieties which include: field maple, alder, silver birch, hornbeam, hawthorn, beech, wild cherry, oak and rowan.
 Guards, stakes and ties will also be supplied which are bio-based and compostable.